You are currently viewing 5 Best Bluegrass Guitars in 2023 – Buyer’s Guide

 • and zebrawood

-Although they are beautiful, they simply don’t have the tonal characteristics of more traditional woods like spruce, mahogany, and rosewood.
+Although beautiful, they simply don’t have the tonal characteristics of more traditional woods like spruce, mahogany, and rosewood.

 Many manufacturers are using more sustainable sources for tonewoods and therefore using woods like ovangkol and padauk.
-These are suitable because they produce tones similar to the more traditional wood varieties.
+These are suitable because they produce tones similar to traditional wood varieties.

 If you’re in doubt, always research the tonal qualities of the wood and see how they compare to spruce, mahogany, and rosewood.